RACL Support¶

-RACL In Search AI
+RACL In Search AI¶

 Ingestion and Indexing

 During the ingestion process, SearchAI imports the permissions (list of users, user groups, or user criteria- depending on the specific connector) that define who can access a particular file or article, along with the content and metadata.
 This access information is stored within the indexed content.
-Specifically, it is stored in the sys_racl field with every chunk.
+Specifically, it's stored in the sys_racl field with every chunk.

 Access Control Logic